 Afterwards, gaze down through two glass windows on the floor of the church that showcase a few of 124 graves that were found under the church during renovations.

 Take a trip and explore the history of Bled Castle!
 Dating back to 1004, it’s perched up high alongside Lake Bled.
-You can arrive by car or liven things up with a 20-minute hike from the lake shore.
+You can arrive by car or make things more active with a 20-minute hike up from the lake shore.

 Once inside, you’ll get an audio guide you can access from your phone (free Wi-Fi available!).

-For an added experience, print-off your own memorial document at the Castle Printing Works.
-My favorite thing to do at the castle is to bottle your own wine and seal the bottle with wax in the castle cellar.
+For an added experience, print off your own memorial document at the Castle Printing Works.
+Or, my favorite thing to do at the castle is to bottle your own wine and seal the bottle with wax in the castle cellar.

-As if this wasn’t enough adventure already – there are several vantage points behind the castle walls where you can capture even more epic, picturesque scenes of Lake Bled.
-Or, just kickback and enjoy something delicious at the castle restaurant, overlooking those same amazing views.
+As if this wasn’t enough adventure already, there are several vantage points behind the castle walls where you can capture even more picturesque scenes of Lake Bled.
+If you’d prefer to enjoy the castle longer, kick back and enjoy some delicious food at the castle restaurant, overlooking those same amazing views.

-Are you looking for some breathtaking sights near Lake Bled?
-You don’t even need a car to enjoy the gorgeous gorge nearby.
-Just ask your hotel and they can help you book an affordable transfer service (18 Euros per 1-3 people!).
+For more breathtaking sights, not necessarily including Lake Bled, there is a gorgeous gorge nearby.
+You don’t even need a car to visit and enjoy it.
+Just ask your hotel and they can help you book an affordable transfer service (18 Euros per 1-3 people!) to the gorge.

-Admission will only set you back 10 Euros, making this an affordable nature experience not be missed.
+Admission only cost 10 Euros at the time of writing this post, making this an affordable nature experience not be missed.

-To avoid crowds (which are light in the off-season) try visiting between early morning and late afternoon hours.
+To avoid crowds, which are light in the off-season, try visiting during early morning and late afternoon hours.
 I went at 2:30pm and it felt like I had my own semi-private slice of heaven!

-After trekking 1.5 hours through the gorgeous gorge and exiting via the grey metal door, you are presented with two options: left or right.
-I chose left and embarked on a roughly 10-15 minute journey along a nature trail until coming to Natour Bar.
-Here’s an insider tip – Natour Bar offers transport back to Lake Bled at 8 Euros per person.
+After hiking 1.5 hours through the gorgeous gorge and exiting via a grey metal door, you are presented with two options, a trail to the left or right.
+I chose left and embarked on a roughly 10-15 minute journey along a nature trail until reaching Natour Bar.
+Here’s an insider tip, Natour Bar offers transport back to Lake Bled at 8 Euros per person.
 The transport is 18 euros if you’re alone, but you can always wait for a group to ride with like I did.